emma-community/terraform-provider-emma/docs/resources/vm.md

 2. Select an available hardware configuration for the virtual machine.

-3. Select an SSH key for the virtual machine.
+3. Select or create an SSH key for the virtual machine using the `emma_ssh_key` resource.

 4. Select an operating system using the `emma_operating_system` data source.

-5. Choose one of the cloud network types: _multi-cloud_, _isolated,_ or _default_.
-Choose the _multi-cloud_ network type if you need to connect compute instances from different providers.
+5. Choose one of the cloud network types: multi-cloud, isolated, or default.
+Choose the multi-cloud network type if you need to connect compute instances from different providers.

+6. Select or create an security group for the virtual machine using the `emma_security_group` resource.
 You may choose not to specify a security group.
 In this case, the virtual machine will be added to the default security group.

 ## Example Usage